Date of Degree

 Copyright 2012 Georgianna L. Martin

 Martin, Georgianna LaNelle.
 "Getting out, missing out, and surviving: the social class experiences of White, low-income, first-generation college students."
-PhD diss., University of Iowa, 2012.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.